• Skip to primary navigation

 This is a simple seafood gumbo recipe that uses fresh shrimp, lump crab meat and Andouille sausage.
 Andouille sausage is a garlicky, spicy smoked Cajun-style sausage of French origin, and makes a delicious addition to gumbos, jambalaya and soups!

-One of my “secret ingredients” used in this recipe is a shrimp bouillon “caldo de cameron” by Knorr.
+One of my "secret ingredients" used in this recipe is a shrimp bouillon "caldo de cameron" by Knorr.
 I love the flavor it adds to this gumbo, it's wonderful!
 I usually find it in the Mexican food section of my grocery store, where you find Goya products and other Mexican specialties.
-You can order it online at my Amazon Store for $2.49.
+You can order it online at my Amazon Store.
 You may substitute chicken bouillon if you can't find it.

 SaveSaved!
 SaveSaved!